open-astro-lab/open-astrophysics-learning/docs/module-1.md

 ## Who is this for?

-This module is designed for **high school students** who are curious about astronomy and want to learn how astronomers actually study stars using **data**.
+This module is designed for **everyone** who is curious about astronomy and wants to learn how astronomers actually study stars using **data**.

 You do **not** need advanced mathematics.
 You only need **curiosity** and a willingness to try.